co822ee/youchenshen.github.io/README.md

 ### 3. Europe-wide road traffic noise modelling

 Used **R & PostgreSQL** to estimate road traffic noise using a physically-based noise model (CNOSSOS-EU) at millions of points across Europe.
-I created an automated data pipeline for parallel computing on Dutch national supercomputer (Snellius) on Linux.
+I created an automated data pipeline for parallel computing on Dutch national supercomputer (Snellius).

 ![Noise map](/assets/img/noise-utrecht.jpg)

-_Noise level estimates (in dBA) in the city center of Utrecht_
+_Noise level estimates (in dBA) at the noisiest façade building points in the city center of Utrecht_